 - How big will they get?

 - How many can you have in your tank?

 All of these questions can be answered by researching specific species online or going to your local pet store and talking with the fish staff there.
 A word of warning, you will find biased people on the internet and in stores.
 It is best to do your own research and compare your findings.

 A Few Things to Remember

-Now that you have your aquarium set up there are a few things that you much keep in mind.
+Now that you have your aquarium set up, there are a few things that you must keep in mind.

-- Fish should not be feed more food than the entire population can consume in two minutes (uneaten food decays and ruins good water quality)
+- Do not overfeed your fish.
+Fish should be fed twice a day every day.
+It is recommended to have one fast day each week.
+Fish should not be fed more food than the entire population can consume in two minutes (uneaten food decays and ruins good water quality).

-- Test your water quality at least once a month to insure that it is still within the desired parameters
+- Test your water quality at least once a month to ensure that it is still within the desired parameters.

-This video shows some of the aspects of setting up an aquarium and is meant to be a visual aide .
+This video shows some of the aspects of setting up an aquarium and is meant to be a visual aid.

 Can you add bottle water instead of tap water

 aquaristic online on December 30, 2015: